 The Samaná Peninsula is a beautiful blend of land and sea, with coconut-palms covering the tropical rainforests and sloping down towards remote white-sand beaches.
-Less populated and developed than other vacation hubs in the Dominican Republic, Samana is a small town on a beautiful and quiet bay.
+Less populated and developed than other vacation hubs in the Dominican Republic, weddings in Samana place your party in a small town on a beautiful and quiet bay.
 The community is known for its eco-excursions, including trips to local waterfalls in the nearby jungle, whale-watching expeditions, and fishing tours.
 Or, enjoy some downtime at the beach, with many remote and pristine stretches of sand that are perfect for relaxation and romance.
+A Samana beach wedding may also be the perfect opportunity to start your married life in the most romantic fashion possible.

 Travel Documents, Language & Currency